Violence prevention

 • Unaddressed harassment has been a primary factor for violence in some workplaces.

-• Domestic violence is also an issue that may become workplace violence or harassment when it occurs or spills over into the workplace.
-Often, employers do not see domestic violence as a workplace hazard. but it negatively affects the victim, co-workers and the organization.
-Below you'll find information to assist your organization and leaders to prevent and address domestic violence while also supporting employees who may be victims.
+• Domestic violence is an issue that may become workplace violence or harassment.
+This could happen when it occurs at or spills over into the workplace.
+Often, employers may not see domestic violence as a workplace hazard.
+Unfortunately it negatively affects the victim, their co-workers and the organization.

 Develop a policy